 Join us for a special evening of traditional New Orleans jazz with Aurora Nealand and the Royal Roses at the Dublin School in Dublin, NH.
-This will be an outdoor event, weather permitting, Friday, July 1, 7:00 pm at the Fountain Arts Building on the Dublin School campus.
-The concert is co-sponsored by The Walden School, the Monadnock Folklore Society and the Dublin School and is free and open to the public.
+This will be an outdoor event, weather permitting, Sunday, July 1, 7:00 pm at the Fountain Arts Building on the Dublin School campus.
+The concert is co-sponsored by The Walden School, the Monadnock Folklore Society and the Dublin School and is FREE and open to the public.

 The New Orleans Moonshiners, Meschiya Lake’s Little Big Horns, Panorama Jazz Band, Rory Danger and the Danger Dangers, Monocle—just a partial list of groups to which Aurora Nealand claims membership.